BenAuer2021/Mesh-based-Human-Phantom-for-Simulation/README.md

 @@ text in purple (and bold)@@
 ```

-# 1. Description
+# 1. Objective and Background

-Simulation studies have been essential for advancing various developments in imaging, dosimetry, and radiation therapy.
+###### Objective
+> The **mesh50_XCAT** phantoms provide realistic description of the human body for use in medical research, such as imaging, dosimetry, or radiation therapy.
+Simulation of such phantoms via adequate software capable of modelling mesh-based structures can emulate realistic medical data close to those obtained for actual patients.

+###### Background
-The Geant4 application for tomographic emission (GATE) remains one of the most commonly used simulation toolkits in this context [GATE source page] (http://www.opengatecollaboration.org) [^1,2].
+The Geant4 application for tomographic emission (GATE) remains one of the most commonly used simulation toolkits for medical research [GATE source page](http://www.opengatecollaboration.org) [^1].
 GATE supports the simulation of Positron Emission Tomography (PET), Single Photon Emission Computed Tomography (SPECT), X-ray Computed Tomography (CT), optical, and Compton camera imaging, radiation therapy, and dosimetry in the same environment [^2].

-Most of the simulation software allows building system and phantom geometries based on the combination of simple idealized volumes.
-However, these volumes are limited to model accurately complex geometries.
-Recent GATE releases (version 8 and 9) alleviate these limitations by allowing the users to import triangulated surface meshes as stereo-lithography (STL) file format, thus enabling improved accuracy of simulation of system geometries.
+Most of the simulation software allows building system and phantom geometries based on the combination of simple idealized volumes (i.e. primitives).
+However, primitives are limited to model accurately complex geometries.
+Recent GATE releases (version [8 and 9](http://www.opengatecollaboration.org) alleviate these limitations by allowing the users to import triangulated surface meshes as stereo-lithography (STL) file format, thus enabling improved accuracy of simulation of phantom geometries.

-Taking advantage of such capability, we developed a simplified STL-based version of the XCAT digitial anthropomorphic phantom providing an advanced anatomical description of the human body for simulation purposes.
+Taking advantage of such capability, we developed an STL-based version of the XCAT digitial anthropomorphic phantom[^3][^4], named **mesh50_XCATs**, which provides an advanced anatomical description of the human body for simulation purposes.

-In agreement with the original developer team of the XCAT phantom, we distribute below free of charge three versions of this phantom with different length (Head only, Head-Torso-Abdominal only, and Whole Body).

-We provide below a brief description of the phantoms in GATE.
-It is understandable that the phantom can be used in any software capable of importing STL files.
+In agreement with the original developer team of the XCAT phantom, we distribute below free of charge (*see Download section*) three versions of **mesh50_XCAT** phantoms with different length (**Head only**, **Head-Torso-Abdominal only**, and **Whole Body**).
+We provide below a detailled description of the usage in GATE of the phantoms.
+It is understandable that the phantom can be used in any software capable of importing STL files (e.g. Geant4).

-We refered readers interested on the generation, usage, and validation of this phantom in the context of brain SPECT to the following publications.
+We refer readers interested on the generation, usage, and validation of the **mesh50_XCAT** phantoms in the context of brain SPECT imaging to our previous publications.

---> Note, the phantom can be used as well in Geant4 or any other software enabling importation of such STL files.

-- Add references
-- 50% percentile, weight, age, etc...
-- Create a read me as the ICRP example for Geant4.
+> - Auer, B., Könik, A., Fromme, T.J., De Beenhouwer, J., Kalluri, K.S., Lindsay, C., Furenlid, L. R., Kuo, P.H. & King, M. A. (2022).
+Mesh Modelling of system geometry and anatomy phantoms for realistic GATE simulations and reconstruction, submitted for publication to Physics in Medicine and Biology.

+> - Auer, B., Könik, A., Kalluri, K., De Beenhouwer, J., Furenlid, L. R., & King, M. A. (2018, November).
+Preliminary evaluation of surface mesh modeling of system geometry, anatomy phantom, and source activity for GATE simulations.
+In 2018 IEEE Nuclear Science Symposium and Medical Imaging Conference Proceedings (NSS/MIC) (pp. 1-3).
+IEEE.

+An extended version of the **mesh50_XCATs** was used in the following publications[^5][^6].

+# 2. Description

-## 1.1 STL-based phantoms
+## 2.1 STL-based phantoms (**mesh50_XCAT**)

-We provide 3 versions of the phantom with different lengths (**Whole Body**, **Head-Torso-Abdominal Only**, and **Head Only**) as showed on the figure below.
+We provide 3 versions of the **mesh50_XCAT** phantom with different lengths (**Whole Body**, **Head-Torso-Abdominal Only**, and **Head Only**) as showed on the figure below.

 <p align="center">
 <img width="645" alt="Screen Shot 2022-06-02 at 4 41 26 PM" src="https://user-images.githubusercontent.com/84809217/171734381-dd43d63c-b9fa-44b8-b05b-e19b0a865efa.png">
 </p>

-The 3 phantom versions consist of the following structures,
+The 3 **mesh50_XCAT** phantom versions consist of the following structures,

 - **Whole Body:**<br/>
   Body, Brain, Skeleton, Liver, Lungs, Air Cavity and Bronchi Tree.
 Note, the Air Cavity volume was generated by merging part of the throat, nasal and oral cavities, and trachea.
 These volumes were embedded into a structure, named 'Body' reflecting the outer surface of the phantom.
 Body was generated by unification of the head, ears, chest, arms, and legs into a single volume.